-On their way to their repatriation location, their train was stopped because of a train accident.
-The Japanese train personnel were afraid that they would get in trouble because the POWs did not get to the location.
+The Americans were the first to leave the camp on August 26 followed by the British, and the Canadians the next day.
+Each group rode the train to Yokohama.
+On their way to their repatriation location, the train carrying the Americans was stopped because of a train accident.
+The Japanese train personnel feared they would get in trouble because the POWs did not get to the location on time.
 Instead of getting upset, the POWs left their train and provided aid to those Japanese civilians injured in the accident.

-Charles returned to the United States on the U.S.S.
+Charles was back to the Philippines for additional medical treatment and then returned to the United States on the U.S.S.
 Rescue on October 10, 1945, in San Francisco.
 He was on the first ship to bring the former POWs home.
 After arriving the men were sent to Letterman General Hospital.
 He was next sent to Bruns General Hospital to recover.

 It was while he was there that he met his future wife, Mary Ann Huelsmann.
 The couple married on October 9, 1946.
 Charles worked in automobile sales at different car dealers in Norman, Oklahoma, and later opened his own car dealership where he worked until he retired in 1998.